 Charlotte, NC United States

-- Familiarity with and commitment to the mission of independent schools and Trinity Episcopal School
+- Familiarity with and a commitment to the mission of independent schools and Trinity Episcopal School, and a commitment to our three primary values of scholarship, diversity and spirituality is a must

 - Integrity, sound judgment, self-confidence, maturity, and a sense of perspective

-- Excellent interpersonal, presentation, writing, organizational and communication skills
+- Excellent interpersonal, presentation, writing, organizational, and communication skills, including basic technology competencies

-- Ability to be a self-starter and initiator and ability to work independently and effectively as a member of a team
+- Ability to be a self-starter and initiator, and ability to work effectively both independently and as part of a team

-- A high level of energy and ability to work on many tasks/projects
+- A high level of energy and the ability to work on many tasks/projects; a strong work ethic

-- Demonstrated sensitivity to students, faculty/staff and families of varying racial, ethnic, religious, gender, cultural, disability, sexual orientation, and socioeconomic backgrounds
+- Demonstrated sensitivity to students, faculty, and staff of varying racial, ethnic, religious, gender, cultural, disability, sexual orientation, and socioeconomic backgrounds

-Founded in 2000, Trinity Episcopal School is a K-8 independent, coeducational school of 440 students.
-Situated on an attractive urban campus in the Garden District of Charlotte’s First Ward neighborhood, TES capitalizes upon the vibrant Center City as an extended classroom, providing engaging academic and unique service learning opportunities.
+Founded in 2000, Trinity Episcopal School (TES) is an independent, co-educational school of more than 425 students in grades K‐8.
+Situated on an urban campus in the Garden District of Charlotte’s First Ward neighborhood, TES capitalizes upon the vibrant Center City as an extended classroom for cultural enrichment, hands‐on learning, and opportunities to serve the community.

-A profoundly mission‐driven institution, Trinity is dedicated to three core values that are thoroughly intertwined: creating scholars, nurturing spirituality, and embracing diversity.
-In weaving these core values together, the School is redefining educational excellence through its constructivist, problem-based, student-centered, and differentiated methodologies.
-We believe that this educational philosophy creates a community of students who are fully engaged in learning, and we aspire to graduate 8th graders who are as similarly curious about the world as when they arrived on campus as kindergarteners.
-In keeping with the Episcopal educational tradition, spiritual development is integral to the Trinity experience, reflected in regular opportunities for community chapel, faith studies classes, and a comprehensive service‐learning program.
-The founders of Trinity Episcopal School sought to create a student body that would reflect the population of the Charlotte metropolitan area – a diverse community of learners who could grow together with a mutual sense of belonging, respect, and appreciation.
-Trinity is populated by a rich variety of people from diverse racial, ethnic, religious, and economic backgrounds.
-This intentional pluralism is a hallmark of Episcopal schools, which Trinity has embraced since its founding.
-Additionally, Trinity has established an honor code that holds students to the highest standards of integrity and personal conduct.
+A mission‐driven school, Trinity is dedicated to three equally valued and thoroughly intertwined goals: creating scholars, nurturing spirituality, and embracing diversity.
+TES is a place of pride and passion, where teachers and students are fully engaged.
+Trinity’s constructivist curriculum challenges students to academic excellence and seeks to maintain the curiosity found in young learners.
+In keeping with the Episcopal educational tradition, spiritual development is integral to the Trinity experience and is reflected in regular opportunities for community worship and a comprehensive service‐learning program.
+The founders of Trinity Episcopal School sought to create a student body that would reflect the population of the Charlotte metropolitan area, and it comprises a diverse community of learners who learn together with a mutual sense of belonging, respect, and acceptance.
+Trinity is populated by a rich variety of people from diverse racial, ethnic, religious, and socioeconomic backgrounds.
+This intentional pluralism is a hallmark of Episcopal schools that Trinity has embraced since its founding.
+Additionally, Trinity has established an Honor Code that holds students to the highest standards of integrity and personal conduct.
+We actively engage students, families, faculty, and staff from diverse backgrounds and experiences.

 Salary and Benefits: